Congo army battles M23 rebels near eastern city of Goma

 A rebel spokesman denied those reports.
 “How can we continue to protect our territory while suffering the kinds of losses they are saying?
 It is nonsense,” said spokesman Colonel Vianney Kazarama.

-The United Nations said three of its soldiers - two Tanzanians and a South African - were injured on Saturday when a shell landed near their position just north of Goma.

-Additional reporting by Pete Jones in Kinshasa and Peroshni Govender in Johannesburg; Writing by David Lewis and Bate Felix; Editing by Andrew Heavens and Mohammad Zargham
+The U.N. said three of its soldiers - two Tanzanians and a South African - were injured on Saturday when a shell landed near their position just north of Goma.
+(Additional reporting by Pete Jones in Kinshasa and Peroshni Govender in Johannesburg; Writing by David Lewis; Editing by Andrew Heavens)